 A metadata policy defines a set of actions performed by the Cloudera Navigator Metadata Server on a class of entities.
-The following actions are supported:
+You can perform the following actions:

-- Adding custom metadata such as tags and properties. - Performing an command such as moving an HDFS entity to another location or moving an HDFS entity to HDFS trash.
+- Add custom metadata such as tags and properties. - Run a command, such as moving an HDFS entity to another location or moving an HDFS entity to HDFS trash.

-If a policy creator configures a command action to move a directory and the creator doesn't have access to the directory, the action will fail.
-Similarly, if a policy creator does not have access to a file within the directory, the action will also fail.
+If a policy creator configures a command action to move a directory and the creator does not have access to the directory, the action fails.
+Similarly, if a policy creator does not have access to a file in the directory, the action fails.
 To ensure that command actions do not fail, policies containing command actions should be created by data stewards, who are members of a user group that has the appropriate access to HDFS files.

-• Sending a message to a JMS message queue.
+• Send a message to a JMS message queue.
 The JSON format message contains the metadata of the entity to which the policy applies and the message text specified in the policy:

+'''

 {"entity":entity_properties, "userMessage":"some message text"}

+'''

-In order to send a message to a JMS message queue you must configure the JMS server properties.
+To send a message to a JMS message queue, you must configure the JMS server properties.